brunofacca/zen-rails-base-app/README.md

         - Replace `replace@me.com`  manually by the different e-mail addresses that should send and receive e-mails in various parts of the application.
-4. Run `bundle install`
+4. Run `bundle install` to install the gems listed in the `Gemfile` and their dependencies.
+5. Run `yarn install` to install the front end (JavaScript) packages listed in `packages.json` and their dependencies.
-5. Configure the databases:
+6. Configure the databases:

     1. If using PostgreSQL, uncomment the `pg` gem from the `Gemfile`.
 If using MySQL, uncomment the `mysql2` gem.